Word Gems

 E. And as our “eyes open” to cosmic destiny, we find ourselves compelled to find our true mates, the Sacred Beloved, in order to become who we were meant to become.
 It's "what we stay alive for."

-K. And this compulsion to fulfill one’s destiny is more insistent than that of mere bodily union; with its satisfaction and completion also more pleasurable.
+K. And this compulsion to fulfill one’s destiny of emulating Mother-Father God, is more insistent than that of mere bodily union; with the former's satisfaction and completion also more pleasurable.

 E. Both of these reasons for coming together are “natural desires” – but one is permanent and lasting while the other is very fleeting.